openstack-archive/fuel-docs/pages/about-fuel/0020-what-is-fuel.rst

+.. index:: What is Fuel?

+.. _What_is_Fuel:

 What is Fuel?
 =============

-Fuel is a ready-to-install collection of the packages and scripts you need to create a robust, configurable, vendor-independant OpenStack cloud in your own environment.
+Fuel is a ready-to-install collection of the packages and scripts you need to create a robust, configurable, vendor-independent OpenStack cloud in your own environment.

 A single OpenStack cloud consists of packages from many different open source